nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ![image](https://github.com/nathan-gardner/CapstoneRepo/blob/MarkBeech-MadisonKelly-signoff-Power/Documentation/Images/PowerSubsystem/Consumption_current.png)

 Above is the current draw from the consumption motor.
+This output and model is consistant with what was analyzed for the consumption subsystem.

 ![image](https://github.com/nathan-gardner/CapstoneRepo/blob/MarkBeech-MadisonKelly-signoff-Power/Documentation/Images/PowerSubsystem/Locomotion_motor.png)